 - Copy of contract or summary of agreement that shows you are employed

-- Explain about the event or activity you are going to attend, such as the start and end date of the event and the itinerary
+- Explain the event or activity you are going to attend, such as the start and end date of the event and the itinerary

 - Certificate issued by well-known experts shows that you have professional and unique skills in presenting, coaching, or teaching.